lgleto/TopNews-Andoid-iOS/README.md

 Discussion
 ----------

-iOS and Android operating systems have a rich documentation that help developers to design high perfomance apps.
+iOS and Android operating systems have a rich documentation that help developers to design high performance apps.
 Despite all the documentation provided, it is not always possible to find a common thread that will help programmers to find methods and good programming practices to develop what we here refer as a common application.
 Furthermore, a common application will make sense if it is available on both operating systems, which exacerbates the problem of gathering all the information needed to produce good applications for both operating systems.
 Although the code is different for Android and iOS, it is possible to define a very similar base architecture when writing applications for both operating systems.
-The new programming languages ​​Swift and Kotlin also help, as they have many similarities, starting with the object-oriented programming paradigm, but also due to the new features of modern languages.
+The new programming languages Swift and Kotlin also help, as they have many similarities, starting with the object-oriented programming paradigm, but also due to the new features of modern languages.
 Currently, the only big difference between both base architectures is the new MVVM proposed by Google that increases the stability level of Android applications.
-By adopting a similar base architectureas an architecture, the development and support of applications becomes simplier.
-Thus, the programmer can concentrate on another fundamental part, which is the development of the application's graphical interface, that should be differnt according to guide lines of each platform, providing the best user exepirence to Android and iOS users.
+By adopting a similar base architecture, the development and support of applications becomes simpler.
+Thus, the programmer can concentrate on another fundamental part, which is the development of the application's graphical interface, that should be different according to guidelines of each platform, providing the best user experience to Android and iOS users.

 License & copyright
 -------------------